October 28, 2016 at Glen Echo --

 Friday Night Dancers is an all volunteer incorporated organization.
 To see who is on the board and what they do...

 The Friday Night Dancers board is looking for feedback on the performers at our dances.
 This survey is entirely voluntary (unless you are a board member who attended the dance, in which case you are expected to participate).
-The feedback helps the Band, the Caller, Instructor and Sound Tech bookers decide who to book, who not to book and how often they should be booked.
+The feedback helps the Band, the Caller, the Sound Tech, Instructor and Break Activity bookers decide who to book and how often they should be booked.
 If feedback is provided to the performers it will be in summary form and will not repeat any specific comment made in the survey.
 If you would be willing to discuss your feedback or comments, you will be able to provide your name and phone number or email address in the survey.
 Your personal information will not be shared with the performers.

 Please only complete this survey if you were actually at the dance.
 We are looking for feedback on THIS performance - not on how they have performed at previous Glen Echo dances (or elsewhere).